 A key feature of life is change over time.
 In a search for how and why biological processes happen, my colleagues and I study, at the molecular level, changes of atomic coordinates in proteins over time.
 The ultimate goal is to "visualize" proteins at atomic resolution in real time as they function: enzymes during catalysis, signaling proteins in action, and proteins and drugs binding to their partners.
-To accomplish this, we are using a variety of biophysical methods, including NMR (nuclear magnetic resonance) spectroscopy, x-ray crystallography, fast kinetics, single-molecule FRET (fluorescence resonance energy transfer), and molecular dynamics simulations and other computational approaches.
+To accomplish this, we are using a variety of biophysical methods, including NMR (nuclear magnetic resonance) spectroscopy, x-ray crystallography, fast kinetics, single-molecule FRET (fluorescence resonance energy transfer), molecular dynamics simulations, bioinformatics, and other computational approaches.
 We then build the bridge from the microscopic dynamic behavior of individual proteins to the macroscopic dynamic behavior of biological function.

 Enzymes in Action

 That enzymatic activity requires a precise balance between flexibility and stability is a widely accepted concept.
 However, key questions remain: How do motions on different timescales relate to each other and contribute to this balance?
 Have proteins evolved so that substates necessary for activity are preferably accessible?

 We have developed approaches that allow quantitative and residue-specific measurements of dynamics in enzymes during catalysis by NMR spectroscopy.
 Strikingly, we found for several enzymes that the rate-limiting step for the overall turnover is a conformational change and not the chemical step.
 In other words, nature has "perfectionized" the enzyme to lower the energy barrier for chemistry, but collective motions are the price to be paid.